 If required, I could probably narrow down the search for the program or series name that made this statement but, the incredible detail and accuracy throughout the program leads me to believe that they have this phrase properly identified.

-("If required" - yes, you are required, if you want anyone to accept what you are saying as correct.
+("If required" - yes, if you want anyone to accept what you are saying as correct, you are required.
 By the way, how do you watch television religiously?
 Have you got special robes?)

 ally ancient literature, that may have been in use for long periods of time before their epiphany.